 Keep in mind that floss picks for braces are a good thing because you need to floss a little differently.
 Even if you don’t have braces, floss picks are better than nothing for your oral health.

-An oral irrigator (also known as a dental water jet or a waterpik) is a flossing device that uses a stream of pulsating water to remove plaque and food particles between teeth.
-It’s a new form of flossing that not only removes plaque, but improves your gingival health.
+An oral irrigator (also known as a dental water jet, water flosser or Waterpik®) is a flossing device that uses a stream of pulsating water to remove plaque and food particles between teeth.
+It’s a new form of flossing that not only removes plaque, but also improves your gingival health.

 - Lean over the sink and place the oral irrigator in your mouth.